-When you hear the term “hacker,” you might think about someone who likes a good puzzle and goes about trying to break into computer systems, learning how to sneak their way in and out to get the information they want or need.
+When you hear the term “online hacker,” you might think about someone who likes a good puzzle and goes about trying to break into computer systems, learning how to sneak their way in and out to get the information they want or need.
 There are many people who are hackers, and they are paid by companies to determine exactly how a criminal might break into a business’ computer system, according to Ben Miller of Parameter Security.
 These are called “ethical hackers,” and they can determine exactly how a real criminal hacker might break into your business’ computer system.
 It is a growing field for those with an interest in computers, and while you do not necessarily need a degree or diploma, any sort of post-secondary education would definitely be an asset to the person looking to get into ethical hacking.

 What is Ethical Hacking?

 Computer Hope defines ethical hacking as hacking done by a company or individual to determine where potential security threats might be in a business’ computer network.
 The information that the ethical hacker discovers can then be used to address the perceived security threats and tighten up the computer network as required.